 Face-to-Face: This is a hybrid cohort program.
 For five nights out of each 8 week course, class will be held from 5:00 to 10:00, the same night of the week for the entire program.
 These class meetings will be supplemented by additional online activities which may include assignments, materials, discussion threads, assessments and/or group activities completed electronically outside of class.
 You will finish one course every 8 weeks.
 Following this schedule, you will complete the program in approximately 2 years.

 Online: This is an online cohort program.
 There are no weekly class meetings required; instead, you will log in to the online courseroom to complete assignments, participate in discussion topics, and other online activities designed by your professor.
 You will finish one 3 credit course every 8 weeks.
 Following this schedule, you will complete the program in approximately 2 years with built in breaks.

-Upon completion of this program, students will have earned a Master of Education degree with an emphasis in Educational Administration and be eligible for certification as a principal in the state of Missouri.
+Upon completion of this program, students will have earned a M.ED Educational Leadership with Principal Certification and be eligible for certification as a principal in the state of Missouri.

 |ED 513||Law for Education||3|